 If there is any one component that is absolutely vital to the operation of a computer, it is the power supply.
 Without it, a computer is just an inert box full of plastic and metal.
-The power supply converts the alternating current (AC) line from your home to the direct current (DC) needed by the personal computer.
+The power supply unit, also known as a PSU, converts the alternating current (AC) line from your home to the direct current (DC) needed by the personal computer.
 In this article, we'll learn how PC power supplies work and what the wattage ratings mean.

 - 3.3 volts